trynthink/scout/docs/tutorials.rst

 .. _ecm-example-distributions:

-An ENERGY STAR LED bulbs ECM is available for download to illustrate the use of probability distributions, in that case, on installed cost and product lifetime.
+An ENERGY STAR LED bulbs ECM is :ref:`available for download <ecm-download-distributions>` to illustrate the use of probability distributions, in that case, on installed cost and product lifetime.

 .. _editing-ecms: